CROSS CULTURAL PROTOCOLS (CCP) WORKING GROUP MANDATE AND PROCESS

 The CCP working group meets remotely approximately once a month.
 In our meetings we establish objectives and divide tasks between members, usually accomplished between meetings.
 We also hold yearly in-person retreats, where we deepen our relationships and research, share practices and resources, realign with our shared goals and protocol, review challenges and growing edges of YPW in these matters, and establish an overall direction for the coming year as a working group.
 We share meeting notes with the YPW Stewardship Council.
 As with all parts within YPW, members of the organization outside the CCP are welcome listen in on our meetings as witnesses.
 We make decisions by full consensus.
 From time to time the CCP recognizes the need for outside consultants to help the larger YPW organization take fresh steps and deepen our commitments to cultural competence, anti-oppression, cultural protocol and historical context.
 As needed we contract with and recommend trainers, educators, elders, facilitators and activists whose work in areas of cultural literacy is aligned with the field of youth initiation and rites of passage.

 Our current working group consist of three members.
-At present our group is comprised of Sobey Wing, Darcy Ottey, and Ramon Parish, Kruti Parekh, Clementine Wilson, and Pınar Ateş Sinopoulos-Lloyd as full time members.
+At present our group is comprised of Sobey Wing, and Darcy Ottey.

 Sobey Wing, Vancouver Canada